foundersandcoders/coursebook/src/course/syllabus/developer/project-1-test-deploy/resources.md

 Official Cypress docs.
 You'll find some great tutorials to get start there

 - ### [Testing with Postman](https://www.youtube.com/watch?v=oXW-C2bM0wE&t=229shttps://www.youtube.com/watch?v=oXW-C2bM0wE&t=229s)
-A short video to making collections and writing test in Postman
+A short video on how to make collections and writing test in Postman